rajat343/brainbase-kafka-for-based-takehome-project/README.md

 Exit criteria for milestone: Client that can interact with the agent over websocket

 ## Rules and Guidelines
 - Using coding assistants such as ChatGPT, Claude, Cursor and other are absolutely allowed and strongly encouraged.
-If you can build this entire project through vibe coding
+If you can build this entire project through vibe coding we have no problem with it :)
+– Getting 3/4 milestones completely is better than getting 75% on all four milestones.
+Please follow the progression of the flows.
+– Keep your code clean so we can go through it.
+We know code hygiene is hard to maintain when you're shipping fast, but it's important that we understand what you did.
+You can use Cursor before each commit to automatically go and comment out your code.
+– For the purposes of this project, any Based code that passes the verification endpoint is considered correct Based code.
+This is not the case in real life as there can be logic issues but for this project you can assume anything that passes is correct.